|

 Potassium

-Potassium is a chemical element in the
+Potassium is a chemical element in the periodic

-the symbol K (Latin, Kalium) and atomic
+table that has the symbol K (Latin, Kalium)

-naturally bound to other elements in seawater and many minerals.
-It oxidizes rapidly
+metal that occurs naturally bound to other elements in seawater

-is very reactive, especially in water, and resembles sodium chemically.
+especially in water, and resembles sodium chemically.

 Notable characteristics